-“The CL Werner Center is a beacon of our commitment to the health sciences and interprofessional model we use to teach them,” says Creighton President the Rev. Daniel S. Hendrickson, SJ, PhD.
+“The CL and Rachel Werner Center is a beacon of our commitment to the health sciences and interprofessional model we use to teach them,” says Creighton President the Rev. Daniel S. Hendrickson, SJ, PhD.
 “It is one of multiple areas in which we are showing growth and progress in Creighton’s health sciences enterprise, as we continue to form leaders in the Jesuit tradition across all fields of health care.”

 Creighton is one of the largest Catholic health professions educators in the nation.

-In 2021, as the University breaks ground on the CL Werner Center, it will also open a $100 million health sciences facility in Phoenix.
+In 2021, as the University breaks ground on the CL and Rachel Werner Center, it will also open a $100 million health sciences facility in Phoenix.
 Meanwhile, Creighton recently established the Arrupe Global Scholars and Partnerships Program with a $25 million gift from an anonymous foundation.

 These efforts announce a bold vision for the health sciences.
 A vision inspired by that bedrock belief on which all of Creighton is built — cura personalis.

 “This is a truly transformational moment in our history,” Fr.
 Hendrickson says.
 “It will serve as a symbol of the connections we are making at Creighton — between our spaces, between our disciplines, between ourselves and the people we care for.”

-The CL Werner Center for Health Sciences Education
+The CL and Rachel Werner Center for Health Sciences Education